What Are SMS Chatbots?

 1. Determine intent

-The purpose of an SMS Chatbot is to improve customer experience.
+The purpose of an SMS Chatbot is to improve the customer experience.
 To lead the customer on the wrong path would result in a counterintuitive outcome.
 It is, therefore, essential for the bot to determine customer intent accurately.
 To do that, program the bot to analyze customer responses via natural language processing.
 Alternatively, the bot may present a customer with a list of options for customers to choose from.
+This can help analyze user input and determine user intent.

 2. Leave no room for vague answers to avoid mistakes